 Standard deviation measures the degree to which a fund’s return varies from its previous returns or from the average of all similar funds.

 Volatility is a statistical measure of the dispersion of returns for a given security or market index.

 One cannot invest directly in an index.

 Nicholas Millikan and Nathan J. Rowader are registered representatives of ALPS Distributors, Inc.

-Nicholas Millikan and Travis Robinson have earned the right to use the Chartered Financial Analyst designation.
+Nicholas Millikan has earned the right to use the Chartered Financial Analyst designation.
 CFA Institute marks are trademarks owned by the CFA Institute.